Your guide to a better future

 Looking for other options?
 Be sure to check out some of the other great taking place right now.

 ExpressVPN is our current best VPN pick for people who want a reliable and safe VPN, and it works on a variety of devices.
 It’s normally $13 per month, and you can sign up for ExpressVPN and save 49% plus get three months of access for free — the equivalent of $6.67 per month — if you get an annual subscription.

 Note that ExpressVPN offers a 30-day money-back guarantee.

-This week’s Chiefs-Broncos game is on CBS, so in addition to a VPN you’ll need a that carries a local CBS affiliate that’s broadcasting the game.
-The least expensive such service is Paramount Plus.
-You’ll need to be subscribed to Paramount Plus’ Essential or Premium plans to be able to watch the game (or an older “limited commercials” plan).
+This week’s Cowboys game against the Packers is on Fox, so in addition to a VPN set to an area carrying the game (see tips below) you’ll need a that carries a local Fox affiliate that’s broadcasting the game.
+The least expensive such service is Sling TV Blue.

-Numerous other carry local CBS stations as well, namely YouTube TV, Hulu Plus Live TV, DirecTV Stream and FuboTV.
-They all cost more than Paramount Plus, but they also carry more channels, including football-specific channels like Fox, ESPN, NFL Network and/or RedZone.
+Numerous other carry local Fox stations as well, namely YouTube TV, Hulu Plus Live TV, DirecTV Stream and FuboTV.
+They all cost more than Sling TV, but they also carry more channels, including football-specific channels like Fox, ESPN, NFL Network and/or RedZone.
 Check out our for details.

 For every game we use a combination of ExpressVPN and either Paramount Plus (for CBS games) or Sling TV Blue (for Fox games).
 Using the maps on 506 Sports, we determine which servers are nearby and connect to one, then launch the streaming service and tune to the local CBS or Fox affiliate.
 If the channel comes through, it’s successful and we report the results above.
 We also screenshot the relevant program guide listing (see above) on either the local CBS affiliate’s website or Sling TV.